VulInstruct: Teaching LLMs Root-Cause Reasoning for Vulnerability Detection via Security Specifications: Methodology

 \section{Methodology}

 Figure~\ref{fig:architecture} shows the workflow of \textbf{VulInstruct}, which combines \emph{offline} knowledge construction with \emph{online} specification-guided detection.
 Offline, VulInstruct designs two automatic pipelines to build a \textbf{Specification Knowledge Base (SKB)} that includes (i) a \emph{general specification knowledge base}, consisting of reusable specifications extracted from high-quality patches across diverse projects, and (ii) a large-scale \emph{domain evidence base}, collected from the CVE database, which provides relevant vulnerability cases for deriving domain-specific specifications. \emph{Online}, given a target code snippet, VulInstruct performs dual-path retrieval: spec-level retrieval over general specifications, and case-level retrieval over the domain evidence base.
 From the retrieved cases, it dynamically induces domain-specific specifications.
-Finally, VulInstruct performs specification-guided reasoning to detect vulnerabilities with explanations.
+Finally, VulInstruct performs specification-guided reasoning to detect vulnerabilities with explanations. \begin{change} The remainder of this section describes each phase: Section~\ref{subsec:general_specification_knowledge_base} and~\ref{subsec:domain_evidence_base} detail the offline construction of the specification knowledge base (Section~4.1), Section~4.2 presents the dual-path knowledge retrieval, and Section~\ref{sec:skb} describes the specification-guided detection pipeline. \end{change}